vrooje/ScienceTeamGuide/Draft Guide.md

 ## <a id="talk"></a> Talk

+Talk is our custom-built discussion tool.
+Users are encouraged to comment on, and collect, items they see on the project.
+The idea is to facilitate the collection of interesting subjects and their discussion.
+Talk is designed such that if you find a subject interesting or odd then you can quickly see if anyone else has commented on it before and what they said.

 There are two ways for volunteers to reach Talk: by visiting the front page of the site or by being linked to an 'object' page after completing a transcription such as this one.
 There will usually be a link to 'discuss' at the end of each task.

 ![Planet Four Talk](http://zooniverse-resources.s3.amazonaws.com/science_team_guide/p4talk.png)